 From pharmaceuticals that can improve lives to green chemistry that may help remove hazardous substances, chemical engineers transform the knowledge of chemistry into powerful materials for the betterment of society.

-Our faculty are experts in polymers and materials, nano-technology, energetic nano-materials, biotechnology and biomedical engineering, bio-molecular modeling and alternative new generation biofuels.
+Texas Tech faculty members in the Department of Chemical Engineering are experts in polymers and materials, nano-technology, energetic nano-materials, biotechnology and biomedical engineering, bio-molecular modeling, and alternative new generation biofuels.

 From designing modern skyscrapers to ensuring clean drinking water, civil and environmental engineers affect quality of life and public safety.

-Texas Tech faculty have expertise in design of buildings, shelters and bridges; windstorm damage mitigation; renewable wind energy systems; wastewater treatment, hazardous waste treatment, flooding, and water resources management.
+Texas Tech faculty members in the Department of Civil, Environmental, and Construction Engineering have expertise in the design of buildings, shelters, and bridges, as well as windstorm damage mitigation, renewable wind energy systems, wastewater treatment, hazardous waste treatment, flooding, and water resources management.

-The faculty at Texas Tech have a wide range of interest and expertise including geotextiles, wind and soil erosion modeling, rapid bridge replacement, prestressed concrete, construction management, digital remote control and telemetry systems, power generation, manufacturing processes, video imaging and analysis, sustainable construction, HVAC system design, and energy usage.
+The faculty at Texas Tech have a wide range of interests and expertise including geotextiles, wind and soil erosion modeling, rapid bridge replacement, pre-stressed concrete, construction management, digital remote control and telemetry systems, power generation, manufacturing processes, video imaging and analysis, sustainable construction, HVAC system design, and energy usage.

 Computer science professionals study the theoretical foundations of information representation and computation.

-Texas Tech faculty members are experts in pulsed power systems, optoelectronics, computer vision and image processing, energy and power systems, medical microelectronics, embedded systems, wireless communications, and sustainable energy systems.
+Texas Tech faculty members in the Department of Electrical & Computer Engineering are experts in pulsed power systems, optoelectronics, computer vision and image processing, energy and power systems, medical microelectronics, embedded systems, wireless communications, and sustainable energy systems.

 From improving patient flow at a hospital to consulting with Fortune 500 companies on management strategies, manufacturing, ergonomics, and logistics, industrial engineers design and operate systems, providing high-quality products and services in safe and cost-effective ways.

-Texas Tech faculty members are experts in biomechanics, safety, nanomaterials, environmentally conscious manufacturing, management of technology and complex organizations, and operations research.
+Texas Tech faculty members in the Department of Industrial Engineering are experts in biomechanics, safety, nanomaterials, environmentally conscious manufacturing, management of technology and complex organizations, and operations research.

-The Texas Tech faculty in mechanical engineering are experts in energetics, biomechanics, superhard materials, nanomechanics, computational and environmental fluid mechanics, fuel cells and alternative fuels in automotive design, and MEMs.
+Texas Tech faculty members in the Department of Mechanical Engineering are experts in energetics, biomechanics, superhard materials, nanomechanics, computational and environmental fluid mechanics, fuel cells and alternative fuels in automotive design, and MEMs.

-Blending theory with practical knowledge, petroleum engineering faculty are experts in core analysis; pressure, volume, temperature (PVT) analysis; natural gas engineering; artificial lift and system analysis; and surface operations and facilities design.
+Blending theory with practical knowledge, Texas Tech faculty members in the Bob L. Herd Department of Petroleum Engineering are experts in core analysis, pressure, volume, and temperature (PVT) analysis, natural gas engineering, artificial lift and system analysis, and surface operations and facilities design.

 The Whitacre College of Engineering provides a 150-hour dual degree that allows students eligible for graduate school to earn both a B.S. and a M.S. degree with approximately 150 hours.
 Students are allowed to use graduate work that closely matches the subject requirements of the undergraduate degree to substitute for undergraduate courses.
-Students should contact their department for details about the curriculum.
-Students interested in this program must apply to the Graduate School prior to taking graduate courses.
-Early planning and contact with the department advisors is essential because in some cases students may be able to connect undergraduate research experience to their thesis work in graduate school.
+Students should contact their individual departments for details about the curriculum.
+Students interested in this program must apply to the Texas Tech Graduate School prior to taking graduate courses.
+Early planning and contact with Department Advisors is essential because — in some cases — students may be able to connect undergraduate research experience to their thesis work in graduate school.